-Joy for the things we celebrate during the holiday season.
-Stress for millions of Americans who will be getting into their vehicles for the traditional holiday adventure.
+Joy for the things we celebrate during the season, and holiday road trip stress for millions of Americans who will be getting into their vehicles for traditional travel adventures.

 The vast majority of American parents enjoy taking road trips, and so do their kids.

 - About 93 percent of all parents surveyed said they like or love taking road trips with their families, including more than half (53 percent) who “love” it.
 Of those who take road trips, 95 percent like or love them, including 55 percent who say they “love” them.

 - Children like spending time on the road with their families as well, said 90 percent of parents.